 The upper gut consists of the gullet (oesophagus), the stomach and the first part of the gut (small intestine) known as the duodenum.
 The operator uses an endoscope to look inside your gut.
 Therefore, the test is sometimes called endoscopy.

 An endoscope is a thin, flexible telescope.
 It is about as thick as a little finger.
-The endoscope is passed through the mouth, into the oesophagus and down towards the stomach and duodenum.
+The endoscope is passed through the mouth, down the food pipe into the oesophagus and down towards the stomach and duodenum.

 The tip of the endoscope contains a light and a tiny video camera so the operator can see inside your gut.

 The endoscope also has a side channel down which various instruments can pass.
 These can be manipulated by the operator.
 For example, the operator may take a small sample (biopsy) from the inside lining of the stomach by using a thin 'grabbing' instrument which is passed down a side channel.

 Why do I need a gastroscopy?

 A gastroscopy may be advised if you have symptoms such as:

 - Repeated (recurring) indigestion.